clumpstar/Sigma-Wedge-Hackathon/README.md

 🔗  Download the dataset (AAPL_STOCKS_2023.xlsx) from this github and store it locally.
 This contains the Closed stock prices of Apple for the   year 2023.

+[📈  This data was collected from Quantrocket Platform]

 🔧  **Update the Drive Path**
      =======>   prices = pd.read_excel('xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx')